bhavesh1974/RestAPI/README.md

 **Spring, Jackson, log4j, Mongo, MySql, Hibernate, JWT, File upload, Swagger**

 It is not clean or perfect code.
 There is a LOT to improve in the code and I leave up to you to do your best for this.
 It is just to display different way of coding for different things. ** Please note that it is not about fancy UI.
-It is about how things can be done in Angular, React, Node.js or Java/Spring. **
+It is about how things can be done in Angular, React, Node.js, Java/Spring and Python/Django. **

-MORE COMING UP...HANG IN THERE...:)